mossericb/bianchi-maass-forms/Plotting/README.txt

 "KBesselPrecomputer.sage" - Contains a class which precomputes values of a K-Bessel function of order ir and then does a linear interpolation for any argument that is at least as large as the passed in "minimum_argument".
 Absolute error achieved is to within something like 1e-6 at best.
 How many points are used per unit interval can be adjusted in the class initializer.
 This accuracy is definitely good enough for plotting.

-"Bianchi-Maass Plots.ipynb" - Jupyter Notebook that demonstrates how to use the "fd_wireframe(....)$ function.
+"Bianchi-Maass Plots.ipynb" - Jupyter Notebook that demonstrates how to use the "fd_wireframe(....)" function.

 ----------------------------